Evaluating the Decency and Consistency of Data Validation Tests Generated by LLMs: Discussion

-First, implementing automated tests requires the ability to develop code.
-There are a number of testing-centered libraries in various programming languages. \texttt{Great\ Expectations} --- the Python library employed by Katz and Moore (2023) --- contains various data testing functions and has a data assistant functionality which programmatically explores data to develop tests based on observed characteristics (Great Expectations 2023). \texttt{pointblank} is an R package which offers predefined automated data testing functionality (Iannone and Vargas 2023) and IBM SPSS statistics can perform data validation checks by identifying unexpected or invalid entries in a dataset (IBM Knowledge Center 2023).
-With a focus on data validation for machine learning (ML), Hynes, Sculley, and Terry (2017) developed a data linter tool that detects possible inconsistencies in the data and suggests appropriate transformations for a specific model type.
-Further, Breck et al. (2019) executed an automated validation ML platform at Google to address concerns about the downstream effects of messy data in model training.
-While various data testing software have been developed and shared, many of these have limited functionality, and the implementation of a test suite may require significant data processing work and necessarily requires programming knowledge (Alexander 2023; Zhang et al. 2023).
+Implementing automated tests requires the ability to develop code.
+There are a number of testing-centered libraries in various programming languages. \texttt{Great\ Expectations}---the Python library employed by Katz and Moore (2023)---contains various data testing functions and has a data assistant functionality which programmatically explores data to develop tests based on observed characteristics (Great Expectations 2023).
+Similarly, \texttt{pointblank} is an R package which offers predefined automated data testing functionality (Iannone and Vargas 2023).
+With a focus on data validation for machine learning, Hynes, Sculley, and Terry (2017) developed a data linter tool that detects possible inconsistencies in the data and suggests appropriate transformations for a specific model type.
+Further, Breck et al. (2019) executed an automated validation machine learning platform at Google to address concerns about the downstream effects of messy data in model training.
+While various data testing software have been developed and shared, many of these have limited functionality, and the implementation of a test suite may require significant data processing work and necessarily requires programming knowledge (Alexander 2023; L. Zhang et al. 2023).

 From their work on data validation for the IJF Katz and Moore (2023) conclude that data tests should not be compromised just to be compatible with predefined test functions that exist in a software package.
 In order to develop the most valuable suite of tests, it may be necessary to create new variables in a dataset, merge multiple datasets, or create tests which are outside the scope of existing software frameworks, for example.
 This presents a challenge for individuals who are not trained in or comfortable with computer programming, but wish to programmatically test their data.